-Land Unit D-4 consists of 157 acres and is bounded on the north by Wall Road, on the west by Route 28, on the southwest and south by the Sully Historic Site Park and on the east by Centreville Road (Figure 66).
-This land unit contains a portion of the Sully Historic Overlay District, historic Turley Hall, a few scattered warehousing and industrial uses and a large outdoor storage operation north of Barnsfield Road.
-In addition, there is more than 100 acres of vacant land within this land unit as of January 1992.
+Land Unit D-4 consists of 157 acres and is bounded on the north by Wall Road, on the west by Route 28, on the southwest and south by the Sully Historic Site Park and on the east by Centreville Road (Figure 19).
+This land unit contains a portion of the Sully Historic Overlay District, a few scattered warehousing and industrial uses and a large outdoor storage operation north of Barnsfield Road.
+In addition, about two-thirds of the land unit remains vacant.
 Cain Branch of Cub Run crosses the southeastern portion of this land unit.

 - 1. The southern portion of this land unit lies within the Sully Historic Overlay District.
 Within this overlay district, certain regulations and restrictions apply to protect the Sully landmark and to control development and uses that would have visual and operational impacts on the Sully complex and its environs.
 These restrictions and regulations include a prohibition on commercial uses, a limitation on industrial uses to those permitted in the I-4 District, and a limitation on residential uses to single-family, detached units.
 Other regulations apply and are discussed in Land Unit D-5 with the complete provisions listed in Appendix 1, A1-300 of the Zoning Ordinance. - 2.
 As regulated by the Zoning Ordinance provisions for the Sully historic district, this land unit is planned for high-quality, campus-style office and high-quality industrial/flex uses up to .35 FAR.
 Retail uses and support services may be appropriate only as secondary or ancillary uses to the office and industrial/flex primary uses.
 These ancillary service uses should not exceed 20 percent of the primary uses and should be designed to serve the employees and residents of Land Unit D-4.
 These ancillary and retail uses should not constitute a retail shopping center. - 3.
-Development of this land unit should incorporate recreation areas to serve employees and nearby residents.
-Such recreational uses would greatly enhance the attractiveness of this area for private industry and nearby residents as well as complement the Sully Historic Site and district. - 4.
-As an option, hotel uses may be appropriate in the land unit.
-These uses should be compatible with planned high-quality office and industrial development and should permit adjacent land to develop in conformance with the recommendations of the Comprehensive Plan. - 5.
-Prior to the construction of the future Smithsonian Air and Space Museum Annex adjacent to Land Unit D-5 on the Dulles Airport property, a review of the Comprehensive Plan should be undertaken to determine whether other cultural uses may be appropriate in this land unit to serve visitors to that facility.
-Such uses should generally be oriented towards Route 28 and be compatible with the Sully Historic Site and district. - 6.
-As an option, a mixed-use development including a golf course or a hotel may be appropriate.
-Such development should incorporate the conditions of recommendations 3, 4, and 5.
-If feasible, redevelopment of the existing uses within the Sully Historic Overlay District to become part of a golf course should be encouraged.
-If Turley Hall is preserved, it should be incorporated into the design of the development. - 7.
-If Turley Hall is preserved, its use as a motel, bed and breakfast, inn or restaurant, consistent with its historic character, may be appropriate. - 8.
-Land uses which support southern Dulles Airport Sector development such as the future Smithsonian Air and Space Museum or similar institutions and a future southern terminal should be encouraged.
-However, access to Dulles Airport and the proposed Air and Space Museum or other facilities should not be allowed to adversely affect and disrupt stable residential neighborhoods.
+As an alternative, Parcel 24-4((1))7A and Parcels 34-2((1))1, 1A, 3, 3B and 10A are planned for a mix of non-residential uses up to .50 FAR that may include office, hotel, retail, cultural, recreation and/or entertainment uses.
+A visitors center providing information about the attractions in the area, including Sully Plantation and the Air and Space Museum Annex, may also be appropriate on this site.
+Development proposals should be designed to achieve the following: - Retail and other uses that will serve tourists, such as hotel, cultural facilities, restaurants and entertainment uses, should be of high visual and architectural quality and oriented to Route 28; - Retail development will not constitute a regional, community or neighborhood shopping center, a regional mall, or a power center; - Development should occur in a manner that will minimize impacts on existing residential neighborhoods on the east side of Centreville Road.
+Mitigation measures will include reducing development intensity and scale along Centreville Road and the use of landscaping and screening to enhance the appearance of the development from